pdroll/Raspberry-Pi-Node-Server/README.md

 If that outputs `17:3020000a`, congrats, you win.

 Now you need to add Raspbian to your USB drive.
-On your dev machine, repeat Step 1, only with the USB drive, not the SD card.
+On your dev machine, repeat [Step 1](#step-1), only with the USB drive, not the SD card.
 Once that finishes up, shutdown the Raspberry Pi (`sudo shutdown -h now`), eject the SD card, insert your USB drive and plug her in.

 If all went as planned your Pi should startup as normal after 5-10 seconds and you're now done with the SD card for good!

 If you have a Pi older than 3, you can still run your server off of a USB stick, but you'll still need the SD card for booting up.
 Instructions for that can be [found here](http://jonathanmh.com/boot-raspberry-pi-from-a-usb-stick/).

-## Step 3) Initial Configuration
+## <a name="step-3"></a> Step 3) Initial Configuration
 Using `sudo raspi-config`, change hostname, enable SSH, wait for network on boot, reduce GPU to 16MB.

 Optionally, you can edit the message that appears in the terminal when you first log in.
 I like to add some [ascii art](http://patorjk.com/software/taag/) to match the Pi's host name.
 To do so, run: